 The acquisition, which was originally reported by Intelligence Online, has been met with consternation from both government and industry.
-For one thing, NSO has been tied to surveillance scandals all over the world and has been broadly decried by civil society groups as violating human rights.
-For another, the U.S. Commerce Department blacklisted NSO from doing business with any American companies in November.
-The White House lambasted the acquisition, which has not materialized yet and is subject to government approval, as an attempt by the embattled company to get around the ban and refurbish its public image after several years of nearly incessant controversy related to its powerful malware, particularly the mobile spyware Pegasus.
+For one thing, NSO has been tied to surveillance scandals all over the world and has been broadly decried by activist groups as being responsible for the the violation of human rights.
+For another, the U.S. Commerce Department blacklisted NSO last year, barring it from doing business with any American companies without permission from the government.
+This week, the White House lambasted the potential acquisition—which has not materialized yet and is subject to government approval—as an attempt by the embattled company to get around the ban and refurbish its public image after several years of nearly incessant controversy, much of which relates to its powerful mobile spyware Pegasus.

 In an email to Gizmodo, a senior White House official said that the government “opposes” the circumvention of U.S. sanctions.
 “The U.S. Government, and the White House specifically, has not been involved in any way in this reported potential transaction,” said the official.
 “While we can’t speak to this particular report, the U.S. Government opposes efforts by foreign companies to circumvent U.S. export control measures or sanctions, including placement on the U.S. Department of Commerce’s Entity List for malicious cyber activity.”